 Russell T. Smith became the University’s first full-time teacher of art in 1936, but his stay was brief; in 1940 he left to become head of the School of the Museum of Fine Arts in Boston.
-Most fortunately, however, before he left, he was successful in persuading John Volney Allcott to come from Hunter College to lead the department, which he did for the next 17 years.
-Perhaps even more important for the role the University plays today, he was to become a focal figure in nurturing respect for the arts in North Carolina.
-His encouragement of a group which came to be known as the Friends of Person Hall developed a most enthusiastic local support.
-With their support an impressive series of exhibitions brought outstanding material to Chapel Hill during those years, for example, Mondrian’s Victory Boogie Woogie was shown in Person Hall in 1951, to considerable editorial comment in the state’s papers – and major figures of the art world came to speak.
-Such activities could only develop full energy in the years following the war, but the goals were already very much in the minds of Professor Allcott and his new colleague Professor Kenneth Ness, who had arrived in 1941.
-Therefore, they threw themselves into planning the presentation requested by the Ackland Trustees and prepared a forceful case proving that the University was more than ready for the challenge presented by Mr. Ackland’s will.
+Before he left, he persuaded John Volney Allcott to come from Hunter College to lead the department, which he did for the next 17 years.
+Allcott, with the support of the community group Friends of Person Hall, brought Mondrian’s Victory Boogie Woogie to campus in 1951, to considerable editorial comment in the state’s papers, and engaged major art world figures to speak.
+Allcott and his new colleague Professor Kenneth Ness, who had arrived in 1941, threw themselves into planning the presentation requested by the Ackland Trustees and prepared a forceful case proving that the University was more than ready for the challenge presented by Mr. Ackland’s will.

-The state legislature was deeply involved, through the University, in the commitment to Mr. Ackland’s Trust.
-But elsewhere it was taking another important step, one unprecedented in the American museum world, by establishing, at a propitious moment given the art market at the time, a fund of $1,000,000 to create an art collection for the proposed state art museum at Raleigh.
-When, in the late 1950s, the North Carolina Museum of Art and the Ackland were opened to the public within two years of each other, the state’s position among the country’s centers for the arts were assured.
+The state legislature was deeply involved, through the University, in the commitment to the Ackland Trust.
+But elsewhere it was taking another important step, one unprecedented in the American museum world, by establishing, at a propitious moment given the art market at the time, a fund of $1,000,000 to create an art collection for the proposed state art museum in Raleigh.
+When, in the late 1950s, the North Carolina Museum of Art and the Ackland were opened to the public within two years of each other, the state’s position among the country’s centers for the visual arts improved significantly.

 Art image credits: